kodethon/kodethon.github.io/README.md

   * Java
   * Prolog

-#### Assets
+#### Media Assets

+Our media assets can be put in their respective folders.

-videos: Put video files in the `videos/` folder.
+* videos: Put video files in the `videos/` folder.

-images: Put image files in the `images/` folder.
+* images: Put image files in the `images/` folder.

 #### _includes

 head.html: You may want to modify this file to include external CSS or JS files.

-Order of include matters to Bootstrap.
+Note: The order of include matters to Bootstrap.

 ### Acknowledgements